Betar: Australia

 Betar has been at the forefront of Jewish activism in Australia.
 Betar Australia began protesting Nazi supporters and sympathizers in 1952, when it released pigeons and stink bombs during a concert by allegedly pro-Nazi German pianist Walter Gieseking in Melbourne.
 The group battled neo-Nazi groups in the 1960s, and in the 1970s and 1980s, it spearheaded the protests of the Sydney Jewish community on behalf of Soviet Jewry.
 The group was instrumental in supporting the annual protest outside the Soviet Consulate in Trelawney Street, Woollahra, which occurred each Pesach, and has supported mass protests outside the Bolshoi Ballet and the Moscow Circus on Ice at the Sydney Entertainment Centre.
 It also protested Soviet Foreign Minister Eduard Shevardnadze's visit to Canberra and Sydney.
 In the 1970s, the group demonstrated against a visit of the General Union of Palestine Students to the Australian Union of Students after the latter had moved to the political left.
 In later years, Betar Australia took the initiative to organize community protests outside the Iraqi Embassy in Canberra during the Gulf War and outside the Iranian Embassy to protest what it perceived to be Iranian state sponsorship of terrorism.
 The group also marched in front of the German Consulate in Sydney to protest what it perceived to be a resurgence of anti-Semitism in postwar Germany.
 In 2004, Betar Sydney was active in protesting Hanan Ashrawi's receiving of the Sydney Premier's peace prize.

 Australia Betarim leaders very often emigrate to Israel and maintain close relations between the two nations.
 Betar Australia sends several members to Israel's hasbarah programs each year.
 This pilgrimage is generally made after the completion of year 12 and the program spans the course of a year.
 After completing the program, the leaders are considered to be, "Bogrim" a more senior title for a youth leader.

 Europe

 Italy

-Recently created, the new maoz in Rome was founded by an Italian teen group, together with betarím from all over the world.
+Recently created, the new branch in Rome was founded by an Italian teen group, together with betarím from all over the world.